-It is suggested that when appropriate a meeting of the Management Committee could be held to consider a local issue.
+It is suggested that every third/fourth meeting of the Management Committee could be held to consider a local issue.
 The meetings would be held in a local venue rotated around the main towns of Whitehaven, Egremont, Cleator Moor, Millom, Mid Copeland (Seascale, Gosforth etc) and North Copeland (Distington).
-The venue could also be chosen on the basis of the local relevance of the topic to be discussed.

-The meeting would be held on a date and time to be agreed in a local community centre with refreshments made available for members of the public.
+The meeting would be held at 7.00pm on a Monday in a local community centre with refreshments made available for members of the public.